 Can a CDL be suspended just like a regular driver license?

 It sure can.
 Not only can your CDL and driving privileges be suspended or revoked, but you can be fined and spend time in jail for the following reasons:

 - Giving false information on your CDL application.

 - Driving under the influence of alcohol or other drugs.

 - Using a commercial vehicle to commit a felony.

-- Being convicted of two or more serious traffic violations involving a commercial vehicle in a three-year period.
+- Being convicted of 2 serious traffic violations or more involving a commercial vehicle in 3 years.

 - Using a commercial vehicle to commit a felony while driving under the influence (results in CDL revocation for life).

 Where can I obtain CDL-related forms online?